sagemath/trac_to_gh/Issue 4619.md

 # Issue 4619: Sage 3.2.1.a1: Update HISTORY.txt with the 3.1.3, 3.1.4 and 3.2 release notes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4619

 Original creator: mabshoff